Foreign languages - Spanish

-The aims of the Languages Curriculum at Rednal Hill Junior School are:
+The aim of the Languages Curriculum at Rednal Hill Junior School is:

 Delivery of Language Lessons at Rednal Hill Junior School